yeodynasty/kineticParameterLearning/README.md

 i.
 GMA
 ii.
 MM

-4. Script for exploring the accuracy of average kinetic parameter estimate based on multiple initial seed solutions are in this folder: 'Multiple seeds'.
+4. Script for exploring the accuracy of average kinetic parameter estimate based on multiple initial seed solutions are in this folder: 'Multiple seeds/'.

 5. The synthetic data generated from various rate law formulations for the purpose of parameter estimation:
 i.
 Data.zip